 (5) “Controlled” means the glass-making furnace emissions are treated by an emission control device approved by DEQ.

-(6) “Cullet” means recycled glass that is mixed with raw materials and charged to a glass-making furnace to produce glass.
-Cullet does not include glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents; such materials are considered raw materials.
+(6) “Cullet” means previously made glass that, when mixed with raw materials and charged to a glass-making furnace, is used to produce new glass.
+Cullet does not include glass materials that contain glass-making HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents; such materials are considered raw materials.
 Cullet is not considered to be a raw material.

+(7) “Emission control device” means control device as defined in OAR 340 Division 200.

+(8) “Frit” means both of the following:

+(a) Granules of glassified or vitrified material that is not made from finished glass, and which contains a higher proportion of glass-making HAP than would be found in a finished glass.
+The purpose of such material includes, but is not limited to, making powdered glass-making HAPs safer to handle by combining them with silica or other oxides.

+(b) Granules of crushed finished glass.

+*************************** don’t forget to renumber below

-(7) “Emission control device” means control device as defined in OAR 340 Division 200.(8) “Glass-making furnace” means a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.
+(8) “Glass-making furnace” means a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.

-(9) “Metal HAP” means arsenic, cadmium, chromium, lead, manganese or nickel in any form, such as the pure metal, in compounds or mixed with other materials.
+(9) “Glass-making HAP” means arsenic, cadmium, chromium, lead, manganese, nickel or selenium in any form, such as the pure metal or chemical, mixed within compounds, or mixed with other materials.

 (10) “Raw material” means:

-(a) Substances that are intentionally added to a glass manufacturing batch and melted in glass-making furnace to produce glass, including but not limited to:
+(a) Substances that are intentionally added to a glass manufacturing batch and melted in a glass-making furnace to produce glass, including but not limited to:

 (A) Minerals, such as silica sand, limestone, and dolomite;